slint-ui/slint/docs/builtin_elements.md

 Dialog is like a window, but it has buttons that are automatically laid out.

 A Dialog should have one main element for the content, that is not a button.
-And the window can have any number of `StandardButton` widgets.
+And the window can have any number of `StandardButton` widgets or other button with the `dialog-button-role` property.
 The button will be layed out in an order that depends on the platform.

-The `kind` property of the `StandardButton`s needs to be set to a specific value.
-It cannot be a complex expression, and there cannot be several button of the same kind.
+The `kind` property of the `StandardButton`s and the ``dialog-button-role` properties needs to be set to a specific value, it cannot be a complex expression.
+There cannot be several StandardButton of the same kind.

-If A callback `<kind>_clicked` is automatically added for each button which does not have an explicit callback handler, so it can be handled from the native code. (e.g. if there is a button of kind `cancel`, a `cancel_clicked` callback will be added)
+If A callback `<kind>_clicked` is automatically added for each StandardButton which does not have an explicit callback handler, so it can be handled from the native code. (e.g. if there is a button of kind `cancel`, a `cancel_clicked` callback will be added)
 When viewed with the `sixtyfps-viewer` program, the `ok`, `cancel`, and `close` button will cause the dialog to close.